-What is an Insurance Policy Declaration Page?
+What is an Insurance Policy Declaration Page in Car Insurance?

 <lingo>An insurance policy's declaration page is usually the initial or front page of a policy.
 It contains basic information about the insured and the coverage the policy provides.
 Information included in the declaration page may include the insured's name and address and make and model of the covered vehicle.
 It will also likely include the vehicle identification number and coverage types and limits.
 The declaration page is also sometimes referred to as the “dec page” or the “information page”.
 It serves as the summary of coverage. </lingo>